project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 ```````````````````````````````````````````````

 At the heart of our circuit simulator is our two-input, one-output,
-lookup-table-based logic gate so lets define our ``Gate`` component first like
+lookup-table-based logic gate so let's define our ``Gate`` component first like
 so:

 .. literalinclude:: circuit_simulator.py